bitrise-io/devcenter/_articles/reviews/getting-started-with-ionic-cordova-apps.md

 published: false

 ---
-You can use Cordova or Ionic framework (which is an open source SDK build on top of  Cordova) to develop cross-platform apps.
-You can use Bitrise to test, code sign and deploy your hybrid app with just a few configuration settings.
+You can use Cordova and Ionic frameworks to develop cross-platform apps.
+Bitrise can help you with its automated testing, code signing and deploying procedures so that you can ship your iOS and/or Android app/s to the respective marketplace in no time!
+If your organization has more than one concurrency, you can have Android and iOS builds run simultaneously.
+Now let us guide you through the process!

 ## Adding an Ionic/Cordova app to Bitrise